-- Novi (Only had coffee and salad there, but it’s promising)
+Only had coffee and salad there, but it’s promising.

-- Steak and Honour is opening a restaurant, if you’re interested.
+- Steak and Honour opened a restaurant, if you’re interested.
 Whatever.

 Osteria Waggon & Horses (well Milton is sort of Cambridge…)Good.
 Really good.
 Review here Closed in April 2017 ReysReview here – nothing special Closed March 2017 Lighthouse Sea Grill

 Possibly the worst meal out I’ve ever had in Cambridge.
 Not a single right note.
 Shambolic service, terrible, terrible food.